 Get in line and stay in line

-It’s a simple advice, but what does it mean exactly?
+What does it mean exactly?

 Imagine a long line at a cafeteria.
 Look at the first guy at the front of the line who is about to get his food.
-He’s now first in line but not long ago he was at back of the line, wondering when he would get to the front.
+He’s first in line now but not long ago he was at the back of the line, wondering when he would get to the front.

 How often do we wait in line and switch to get in a new line because the original line was taking too long?
-Once we made the switch, the new line ends up being not much faster than the original line, or may be slower than the original line.
+Once we made the switch, the new line ends up being not much faster than the original line, or maybe slower than the original line.

 An analogy of this is the “chasing the shiny penny” symptom.
-We try an idea for a few days or a few months only to find that we’ve lost our interests, so we start on a new idea and start a new process.
+We try an idea for a few days or a few months only to find that we’ve lost interest, so we start on a new idea and start a new process.
 Because we’re always trying something new, we end up achieving absolutely nothing and wasting our time.

 So how does this apply to investing and personal finance?

 If you just started investing, put aside a small amount of money each month and slowly increase your portfolio.
 Read investment related books to slowly increase your investing knowledge.
-If you’re playing the dividend income game, set your dividend goals accordingly.
+If you’re investing in dividend growth stocks, set realistic dividend goals accordingly.
 Don’t start investing in dividend paying stocks the very first year and expect to have the dividend income to cover all your expenses.

 Remember, speed kills so learn to get in line and stay in line.
 You will get somewhere eventually.